Traincraft/Traincraft/New license draft.md

 &nbsp;&nbsp;&nbsp;&nbsp;4.2.2.
 Illness that may or may not result in hospitalization.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;4.2.3.
 Natural disaster or other unaccountable damage to our selves and/or hardware.<br/>
 4.3.
 If an Event Outside Our Control takes place that affects the performance of our obligations under this Licence:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;4.3.1. our obligations under this Licence will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;4.3.1.
+Our obligations under this Licence will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;4.3.2. we will use our reasonable endeavours to find a solution by which our obligations under this Licence may be performed despite the Event Outside Our Control.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;4.3.2.
+We will use our reasonable endeavours to find a solution by which our obligations under this Licence may be performed despite the Event Outside Our Control.<br/>

 ## 5. OTHER IMPORTANT TERMS